-During 2019-20 the Board's second term was extended by twelve months on 10 March 2020, with all members accepting the extension through to 9 March 2021.
-During 2019-20 the MLKDC Board was comprised of the following members:
+The MLKDC Board's term was initially extended to 9 September 2022 with a further extension offered and accepted, to extend their tenure to 9 February 2023.

+During 2021-22 the MLKDC Board was comprised of the following members:

 Board Members

 Terence Brannigan (Chairman)

 Anthony Gallagher

 John Gallagher

-Maurice Kinkead

 Ciaran Mackel

 Duncan McCausland

 Joe O'Donnell

 Conor Patterson

 The Board has the structures in place for a number of committees.
-However given the restricted remit of the Development Corporation the Audit and Risk Assurance Committee was the only Committee to meet in the reporting period.
+In the reporting period the following committees met:

+- Audit and Risk Assurance Committee; and - Physical and Economic Development Committee.

-The following Board Members were members of the Audit and Risk Assurance Committee:
+The following Board Members were also members of the Audit and Risk Assurance Committee and the Physical and Economic Development Committee:

 Audit and Risk Assurance Committee

-Duncan McCausland (Chairman)
+Duncan McCausland (Chair)

 Anthony Gallagher

 John Gallagher

 Ciaran Mackel

+Physical and Economic Development Committee

+Terence Brannigan (Chair)

+Ciaran Mackle

+Conor Patterson

-During 2019-20 the MLKDC SMT was comprised of the following members:
+During 2021-22 the MLKDC SMT was comprised of the following members: